neuefische/ds-simple-plotly-dash-template/README.md

 # ds-simple-plotly-dash-template

-Simple dashboard template with plotly and dash deployed on heroku
+With this template you can create a simple repo to create a plotly-dash that can be deployed on heroku.

 ## Aim
-The aim of this template is to give students a starting point to setup an easy plotly dash and to employit first locally and then via heroku.
+The aim of this template is to give students a starting point to set-up an easy plotly dash and to employ it locally and to the internet.

+### What is in this repository
+01_notebook_plotly_dash.ipny -> Notbook for a first glance at the dash syntax app.py -> Py-File wich contains the dash for deployment Procfile -> required for deployment
+Runtime -> required for deployment

 ## Getting started
-Don't clone this repository. its a template; Create your own repository by using "use template"
+Don't clone this repository.
+It's a template: create your own repository by using "use this template".
+Set up the environment with make setup

+## The next steps

 ### Setup
 - make setup